Edge-Marketing-and-Design/edgeDevFirebase/README.md

   return shouldProcess(eventRef).then((process) => {
     if (process) {
-      // Note: we can trust on newData.uid because we are checking in rules that it matches the auth.uid
+      // Note: we can trust on newData.uid because we are checking in rules that it matches the auth.uid if (newData.userId) {
-      // TODO: user might be invited to join another org with reg code.. if used when logged will combine new staged-user doc into first stage-user doc and sync to users. if (newData.userId) {
         const userRef = db.collection('users').doc(newData.userId)
         setUser(userRef, newData, oldData, stagedDocId).then(() => {